antonmry/galiglobal/src/jbake/content/blog/2021/20210207-Flink-event-time.md

     .addSink(sink);
 ```

-Executing the test again, we can see the watermarks generated:
+We can see the watermarks generated executing the test again:

 > Watermark: 9223372036854775807